 - Are accredited

 - Offer co-occurring disorder care

-You can also call The Recovery Village Palm Beach, which is a premier rehab facility offering:
+You can also call The Recovery Village Palm Beach at Baptist Health, which is a premier rehab facility offering:

 - Medical detox

 - Co-occurring disorder treatment